Myself

 I have to thank two people that had major impacts on my line dancing.
 First, Sally Shock, in Jackson,

 MI who taught me to line dance.
 Second, but by no means less important, is Carole Somers, formerly from Tuscaloosa, AL, but now in Trussville, who taught me to teach when snowbirding in Gulf Shores.
 Both are lifelong friends now that I love dearly.
-Long lasting frienships are quite common because line dancers are the BEST!
+Long lasting friendships are quite common because line dancers are the BEST!

 Jackie Clair